CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 * **implicit tiling** - A description of a tileset using recursive subdivision.
 * **implicit root tile** - A tile with the `3DTILES_implicit_tiling` extension, which denotes the root of an implicit tileset.
 * **octree** - A 3D subdivision scheme that divides each bounding volume into 8 smaller bounding volumes along the midpoint of the `x`, `y`, and `z` axes.
-* **quadtree** - A 2D subdivision scheme that divides each bounding volume into 4 smaller bounding volume along the midpoint of the `x` and `y` axes.
+* **quadtree** - A 2D subdivision scheme that divides each bounding volume into 4 smaller bounding volumes along the midpoint of the `x` and `y` axes.
 * **subtree** - A fixed-size section of the tree that contains availability information.
 * **subtree file** - A binary file storing information about a specific subtree.
-* **subdivision scheme** - A recursive pattern of dividing a parent tile into smaller children. tiles occupying the same area.
+* **subdivision scheme** - A recursive pattern of dividing a parent tile into smaller child tiles occupying the same area.
 This is done by uniformly dividing the bounding volume of the parent tile.
 * **template URI** - A URI pattern containing tile coordinates for directly addressing tiles.
 * **tile** - A division of space that may contain content.
 * **tileset** - A hierarchical collection of tiles.